mazurowski-lab/finetune-SAM/README.md

 4. further training SAM with self-supervised learning can improve final model performance.

 To use our codebase, we provide (a) codes to fine-tune your medical imaging dataset on either automatic/prompt-based setting, (b) pretrained weights we got from Setup 3 using task-agnostic self-supervised learning, which we found as good pretrained weights instead of initial SAM providing better performance for downstream tasks.

+## Bug fixes:
+- [X] 10/May/2024, fixed the bug that when we updated the dataset.py at May 6th for multi class support, the mask resize processing was accidently forgotten.
+- [X]  10/May/2024, fixed the bug that the provided demo for single gpu trianing only support updating decoder but the image encoder's gradients were not calculated.

 ## a): fine-tune to one single task-specific dataset
 ### Step 0: setup environment
 ```bash